Ready-Made Legal Agreement Templates

 1. State the Name of Both Parties

-In writing an agreement, you have to start by naming the parties involved.
+While writing this business agreement you have to start by naming the parties involved.
 This may seem simple and obvious, but many people tend to get this part wrong.
 It is a must to put the correct legal names of the parties in the agreement.
 It will help in verifying who is/are responsible for executing the promised duties under the terms of the said agreement.
-For example, if a business is handled as a limited liability company, write the legal name of the company with the Inc. or LLC suffix and not by the names of the representative who will be signing the business agreement.
+For example, if a business is handled as a limited liability company, write the legal name of the company with the Inc. or LLC suffix.

 2. Determine the Terms of the Agreement

 According to an article about business, the terms constitute the body of the agreement.
-It means that you have to clearly define the scope of your work or service you need to provide.
+It means that you have to define the scope of your work or service you provide.
 Be detailed and concise in presenting each detail.
 Explain all required contract provisions.
-The objective is to cover all your platforms.
+The objective is to cover all the grounds.
 For example, how long your rental agreement will last and under what certain stipulations.

 3. Set a Time Frame

-Generally, contract agreements are signed within a particular period of time, like a year.
+Generally, contract agreements are signed to last for a particular period, like a year.
 At the end of the duration of the contract, both parties can make a choice to sign again or modify the contract as necessary under the same terms.
-Or, for another term, you or the other party may choose not to sign the deal.
+Or, for another term, you or the other party may also choose not to sign the deal.

 4. Take Note on How to Handle Disputes

 Disputes or disagreements might arise and it's normal, but how will you handle if it will happen is an important task.
 In writing a legal agreement it is best to include this part.
-Write what you and the other party will do in your simple agreement when something goes badly.
-Rather than having to go to court which demands a lot of time and money, you can have a resolution on how you will manage your conflict through arbitration or mediation.
+Write what you and the other party will do in your simple agreement when something goes bad.
+Rather than having to go to court which demands a lot of time and money, you can have a resolution on how you will manage your conflict.

 5. Sign and Date the Agreement